iliadisd/Thesis-Homomorphic-Encryption-using-Microsoft-SEAL-and-FPGA-Acceleration/readme.md

 presented, included in the SEAL library, (i.e. CKKS) on a state-of-the-art Xilinx Data Accelerator Card.
 The presented module achieves a speedup of almost two orders of magnitude when compared with the execution of the same scheme in a modern CPU, while achieving notable results in comparison with existing GPU-based implementations in terms of both performance and/or power efficiency.
 This can be considered as a significant step towards porting, and thus accelerating, the most computationally intensive parts of the SEAL library to reconfigurable devices.
+In this Thesis, a small but rather costly part of the SEAL library is accelerated using the Alveo U200
+Data Accelerator Card.
+To specify which function/operation should be accelerated, Intel® VTune™ Profiler was used for the analysis of the CKKS example that Microsoft
+SEAL provides.
+The entire library is run at the host (PC) side, except for the costly operation of division, which is executed at the source (accelerator) side.
+By doing this, a X92.66 speedup was achieved, in regard with this costly operation.